Joints of varieties: Introduction

 \subsection{Constants}

 We restate \cref{thm:mult-var,thm:car-var} in the following equivalent form with explicit constansts.
-This superficially more general formulation (formulated in \cite{YZ} for flats) exposes a certain difficulty hierarchy of the problem prior to its solution.
-It also allows us to discuss the leading constants more comprehensively, though we do not believe that these constants are optimal other than the $(r,k_1,m_1) = (1,1,d)$ case.
+This superficially more general formulation (formulated in \cite{YZ} for flats) exposes a difficulty hierarchy of the problem.
+It also allows us to discuss the leading constants.
+While the constants below are optimal for $(r,k_1,m_1) = (1,1,d)$, they are likely not tight in all other cases.

 \begin{theorem}[Main theorem] Let $k_1, \dots, k_r, m_1, \dots, m_r$ be positive integers.
 For each $i=1,\dots,r$, let $\cV_i$ be a finite multiset of $k_i$-dimensional varieties in $\FF^d$, where $d = m_1k_1 + \cdots + m_rk_r$.
 We only consider joints $p$ formed by choosing $m_i$ unordered elements from $\cV_i$ for each $i = 1, \dots, r$, and we write $M(p)$ for the number of such choices. \begin{enumerate}[(a)] \item (without multiplicities) The number of joints is at most